How to Avoid an Accident in the Snow

 It’s that time again.
-It’s not quite half way through November and already snow has fallen in several places throughout the US.
-Though we’re still waiting to see if claims that this winter will be especially hard will be substantiated or not, it’s best to be prepared either way.
-In the name of preparedness and safety, we’d like to offer you some tips for how to drive in snow so that if you do get caught in a blizzard you’ll be well prepared.
+Summer feels like just last week and already snow is falling in several places throughout the US.
+Though we’re still waiting to see if claims that this winter will be especially hard will be substantiated or not, it’s best to start thinking about preparations now.

-Before You Learn How to Drive In Snow
+Before You Learn How to Drive In The Snow

-Check your lights.
-Headlights, tail lights, and turn signals should all be in working order before you hit the road.
-If you have to drive in snow, visibility is incredibly important.
-While it’s important for you to be able to see, it’s even more important that others can see you (or see what your about to do, in terms of your turn signal).
+- Check your lights: Snow can make things seem darker, especially if a blizzard gets up.
+Double check that your headlights, tail lights and turn signals are all in working order before you hit the road.
+An easy way to do this is to pull up next to a shiny surface (garage door, shop window) and check your lights in the reflection.
 If you have especially foggy headlights, it might be a good idea to get those cleaned, too.
 Many car detailing places do it at an affordable price or you can get a kit from your local auto parts store to do it yourself.

 How to Drive in Snow Safely

-Keep a safe following distance.
-Following too closely when driving in snow is just asking for an accident.
-Braking suddenly, as you would have to do if you’re following another driver at one full car length or less, could cause your car to slide — most likely into the car in front of you, which your insurance is likely to deem your fault.
-When driving in snow, keep at least a one-and-a-half car-length following distance to ensure you have time to break slowly and evenly.
+- Keep a safe following distance: Following too closely when driving in snow is just asking for an accident.
+Braking suddenly could cause your car to slide — most likely into the car in front of you.
+Unfortunately for you, your insurance is likely to see this as: at-fault.
+When driving in the snow, keep at least a one-and-a-half car-length following distance to ensure you have time to break slowly and evenly.

-Manage your car’s power.
-This tip actually covers several things but they are all related.
-First, use a low gear when driving up hill or downhill to help maintain traction—this works on flat ground, too.
-Next, never use cruise control if you have to drive in the snow.
+- Know your gears: If you drive a stick-shift, use a low gear when driving to try and get the best traction on the slippery road.
+Although it may seem obvious to some, never use cruise control if you have to drive in the snow.
 Your cruise control won’t allow you to monitor or directly control your car’s acceleration and many cruise control features can cause your car to suddenly rev its engine in order to maintain speed, which can cause you to lose traction.
-Finally, avoid using overdrive.
-If your car allows you to disable overdrive, that will work.
-Otherwise, using the 3rd gear setting on automatic shifters to drive in a lower gear without overdrive will work for most vehicles.
-We recommend you consult your car’s owner’s manual for instructions specific to your car.

-Know the way home.
-Any time it snows you can expect there to be a number of car accidents.
-This, of course, could potentially mean that your trip home will take longer.
-Nobody wants to get stuck in traffic in the snow, but taking a route you aren’t entirely familiar with could cause even more trouble.
+- Know the way home: Any time it snows you can expect there to be a number of car accidents.
+Having your usual route home cordoned off and taking a route you aren’t entirely familiar with could cause even more stress.
+Trying to navigate snowed-over road signs and your GPS in a blizzard?
+Not fun.
 Know your route home and be sure to know two or three alternate routes you can reach from the first route.
-That way, you’ll be able to get home and you won’t have to take a road with which you may be unfamiliar.
-The danger in an unfamiliar road lies in the fact that you won’t know where the turns are, how sharp they are, where narrow sections may lay hidden, and other assorted snowy dangers.
-Don’t risk it.
 Take a day when the weather is nice and drive some of these alternate routes to get familiar with them before the snow starts coming down.

-Pump your brakes—Wait!
-Don’t pump your brakes!
-Some of us grew up with our parents telling us to pump the brakes when you drive in snow.
+- Don’t pump your brakes: Some of us grew up with our parents telling us to pump the brakes when you drive in snow.
 That’s largely because your parents learned this from driving cars that didn’t have ABS (anti-lock braking system) brakes.
 If your car does not have ABS brakes, this remains true.
 Most of us, however, drive cars with ABS brakes.
 If you’re one of them, then you should brake slowly, but steadily, while applying even and constant pressure.
-If you aren’t sure whether or not your car has ABS brakes, check the owner’s manual.